jcgabano/CMSC-28-LABORATORY-EXERCISES/README.md

 # CMSC-28-LABORATORY-EXERCISES
-Written By: Jodi C. Gabano
+Written By: Jodi C. Gabano | Lab Section: K-2L
-Lab Section: K-2L
+Each exercise checks how well I understood the concept for that week, feel free to look at my code!